by Doc Quantum and Libbylawrence

 Donna knew this was going to take some patience.

 Forcing herself to smile, she prepared to explain the current mission to the gathered heroes.
-She had little doubt that she could rely on Garth, Roy, and Wally — assuming the Speedster could finish his JLA duties in time to join them.
+She had little doubt that she could rely on Garth, Roy, and Wally — assuming the speedster could finish his JLA duties in time to join them.
 Hawk was certainly capable — capable of anything.
-He was naturally full of grief and anger at the loss of his brother.
+He was naturally full of grief and anger at the loss of his brother, and wasn’t handling things well.
 There had to have been things left unsaid between the odd couple of siblings that could now never be spoken.
 While Garth’s sorrow was etched on his face, he would soldier on with his usual placid manner; Hawk, however, could explode at any moment.
 This meant he would need watching.
-As for Jason Todd, the new Robin, Donna could only judge him based on two certainties.
-One: If he wore that costume, then he had been chosen and trained by Batman, and Two: that meant that, inexperience or not, he was very, very good.
+As for Jason Todd, the new Robin, Donna could only judge him based on two certainties: first, if he wore that costume, then he had been chosen and trained by Batman, and second, that meant that, inexperience or not, he was very, very good.

 “For crying out loud!
 Nurse-maidin’ some punk isn’t what the Hawk wants from a case,” grunted Hawk.

 “Hold it, pal.
 Let her finish,” said the smooth-talking Roy Harper.
-“If Faraday’s calling us in, it must be big, because he is no lightweight himself.
-You may just get the action you’re craving.”
+“If Faraday’s calling us in, it must be big, because he’s no lightweight himself.
+You may just get the action you’re craving after all.”

 Aqualad nodded.
 “Who is this villain?
 I take it he has some tie to the Titans.”

 Robin spoke up eagerly, “Uh, would it be Arthur Light?
-I read in Batman’s files that he last battled him on that same isle.”
+I read in Batman’s files that he last battled him on that same island.”